CyberTimon/Powerpointer-For-Local-LLMs/README.md

 python3 powerpointer.py
 ```

+# Known issues:
+Because of the limitation of "small and sometimes dumb" local models:
+- the generator easily hallucinates things
+- the generator sometimes ignores the selected slide count
+- the generator sometimes forgets to include the additional info

 Please report any issues and feel free to make a pull request to fix my code I wrote late at night.

 Made by CyberTimon (timon@cybertimon.ch)